How to Prepare an Online Store for Ads Launch and Increase Conversions

 Google Help describes how to set up shipping terms.

 The website should load quickly on all devices, especially mobile, where users more often have limited traffic in terms of speed and volume.
-To check the loading speed of your site, use this services from Google:
+To check the loading speed of your site, use these services from Google:

 Using an AMP will help speed up page loading.
 These are web pages that are eye-catching, load instantly, and run smoothly.
 AMP pages are easy to customize and easy to adapt for mobile.
-It helps improve visitor’s interaction with the website and, as a result, increases conversions from mobile devices.
+It helps improve visitors’ interaction with the website and, as a result, increases conversions from mobile devices.

-If you are going to promote your online store on Google Shopping, please ensure that website product comply with the Google Shopping Ads Policy.
+If you are going to promote your online store on Google Shopping, please ensure that the website product complies with the Google Shopping Ads Policy.
 Basically, Google allows you to advertise legitimate, original, and safe products.
 You could also face some restrictions on ads if your products are from the category of alcoholic beverages, adult products, or some trademarks.
 Therefore, before launching a website and advertising, make sure that your products will be approved.

 1. Google Analytics